Student Loan Interest Rates Explained

 Plan 2's income-linked interest explained

-Plan 2's sliding scale is unique and often misunderstood.
-Here's how it works:
+Plan 2’s sliding scale is the only one where the rate depends on income.
+This is how it works:

 | Income Range | Interest Rate | Current Rate |